gmvoit/just-the-docs/extensions/Accretion.md

 # Accretion
 {: .no_toc}

-This page outlines how the **ExpCGM** framework incorporates cosmic accretion of atmospheric mass and energy.
-It employs a spherical collapse assumption to estimate the specific energy of incoming gas.
-It also accounts for gravitational compression of atmospheric gas as the confining halo's potential well deepens.
-A user may also wish to account for atmospheric compression caused by the incoming momentum flux.
-After describing these three aspects of **ExpCGM**, the page concludes with a summary of cosmological atmospheric evolution.
+This page outlines how **ExpCGM** incorporates cosmic accretion of atmospheric mass and energy and presents an extension of the basic framework outlined on the [Essentials](/ExpCGM/descriptions/Essentials) page.
+Its first section explains the spherical collapse assumption that **ExpCGM** employs to estimate the specific energy of incoming gas.
+Its second section explains how **ExpCGM** accounts for gravitational compression of atmospheric gas as the confining halo's potential well deepens.
+Its third section describes how an **ExpCGM** user can extend the framework to account for atmospheric compression caused by the incoming flux of baryonic momentum.
+The page concludes with a summary of the effects that cosmological accretion has on galactic atmospheres.

 <details closed markdown="block">
   <summary>